DanielaFlore/arch1-project2-nmaldonado2/project/README.md

 wrong pattern, the game will start from the beginning again.
 To go back to state 1, press BTN3.

+NOTE: type 'make clean' to remove all *.o and *.elf files.

 ## Project Description

 ### State 1 - Game 1 - Fur Elise